Table of Contents

 Grow Your Team in South Africa

 Grow your team and business in South Africa with Velocity Global’s Employer of Record.
-Our South Africa EoR expedites and simplifies your business’s expansion into South Africa.
+Our Employer of Record in South Africa expedites and simplifies your business’s expansion into South Africa.
 Whether you need to hire a single, essential employee or build a whole new team, you retain complete employee management while we oversee all global payroll, compliance, and risk mitigation matters.
 With our trusted expertise, you have full confidence to hire distributed teams anywhere in the world.

 Benefits of hiring in South Africa

 - South Africa is the wealthiest and most populous country in the southern African region.
 In comparison to its neighbors, the country has the most equipped military, a strong industrial base, self-sufficiency in most goods, and a persistently buoyant economy in spite of a severe recession in 1991.